 Point Summary Assessment 1 Obstructs a driver's line of sight at an intersection, curve or point of egress from an adjacent property.
-The sign is recessed from Swanston St and does not obstruct sightlines.
+The proposed payphone does not obstruct sight lines to an intersection.
 2 Obstructs a driver's view of a traffic control device, or is likely to create a confusing or dominating background which might reduce the clarity or effectiveness of a traffic control device.
-The proposal does not interfere with traffic control devices.
+The proposed payphone does not obstruct or background the traffic control devices.
 4 Is at a location where particular concentration is required, such as a high pedestrian volume intersection.
-Drivers are approaching an intersection entirely consistent with a standard four-legged signalised intersection.
-The presence of pedestrians at the intersection is expected by the driver.
+The sign is located on a straight road segment and away from pedestrian crossing points.
+We are satisfied that particular concentration is not required.